 Throughout puberty, your brain begins to be able to solve more complex problems.
 However, teens must be very careful because the part of their brain responsible for decision-making is one of the last parts of the body to mature.

-Thus, teenagers often make decisions with their emotions rather than logic.
+Thus, many times, teenagers make decisions with their emotions rather than logic.